MDL-class patrol vessel

-The MDL-class patrol vessels are a class of 14 fast patrol vessels being built by Mazagon Dock Shipbuilders the Indian Coast Guard.
+The MDL-class patrol vessels are a class of 14 fast patrol vessels being built by Mazagon Dock Shipbuilders for the Indian Coast Guard.

 History

 The Defense Ministry on 24 January 2024 signed a ₹1070 crore contract for multi role FPVs will be indigenously designed, developed and manufactured by MDL under Buy (Indian-IDDM) Category and all boats will be delivered by 63 months from signing.
 The primary role of the FPVs will include patrolling coastal waters and protecting fisheries.
 It also has secondary roles like high-speed search and rescue missions in shallow or coastal waters, MEDEVAC operations, providing logistics support and communication links as well as provide coastal convoy escorts.

 On 26 August 2025, Mazagon Dock placed an order for 42 powerplants from Everllence to power the fast patrol vessels.
 Each vessel will be powered by three 16V175D high-speed engines each, all rated at 2960 kW, coupled with waterjet propulsion systems.
 The combined propulsion systems will help the vessels achieve a speed in excess of 33 kn.
 The 175D engines, slated for delivery between December 2025 and December 2027, features an eco-friendly design with a low fuel consumption and is compliant with the latest exhaust gas emission standards.